autodyne/qxsl/ELVA.md

 ### method

-returns a method of the specified class.
+returns a method with the specified name.

 ```lisp
 (method 'name class *parameter-types)